Nine Highlights from the GSCOP Annual Conference 2019

 Half of all suppliers still do not have a written supply agreement.
 Do you know what should be included?

-Have a written supply agreement with these retailers?
+Bar chart of written supply agreement with retailers

 #7 GSCOP Supplier Training Still Low